 The 1990 North Carolina Senate campaign turned into one of the fiercest battles in the country.
 Pitting controversial Republican Helms against Gantt, a black Democratic former mayor of Charlotte, Helms started the race as a clear frontrunner.
-Having beaten the popular Gov. James Hunt, Jr., in 1984, the conservative Republican seemingly held a firm grip on his seat."
+Having beaten the popular Gov. James Hunt, Jr., in 1984, the conservative Republican seemingly held a firm grip on his seat.
 Helms appeared to be in even stronger shape after Democrats nominated Gantt, a black liberal with limited statewide name recognition.

 Helms opened the contest with the same type of "liberal-bashing" that had proved successful against Hunt.
 Seeking to characterize Gantt as an ideological extremist, Helms portrayed him as a man outside the political mainstream of North Carolina.
-However, Gantt responded with an aggressive campaign accusing Helms of neglecting "pressing social needs."20 These appeals helped Gantt surge in pre-election polls to the point where he actually led in some polls during the closing weeks of the campaign.
-Press accounts cited issues such as "the environment, abortion rights and education" as the crucial ones that had revived Gantt's fortunes and helped him develop key support among young people."
+However, Gantt responded with an aggressive campaign accusing Helms of neglecting "pressing social needs."
+These appeals helped Gantt surge in pre-election polls to the point where he actually led in some polls during the closing weeks of the campaign.
+Press accounts cited issues such as "the environment, abortion rights and education" as the crucial ones that had revived Gantt's fortunes and helped him develop key support among young people.
+12

 Helms, though, came back with television commercials accusing Gantt of supporting unrestricted abortion and gay rights, opposing the death penalty, and backing racial quotas.
 One ad in the waning days of the campaign, Helms's infamous "White Hands" commercial, generated a national uproar by blatantly claiming that the quotas supported by Gantt would lead to the loss of jobs for whites.
 The spot ad showed a white man's hands crumpling what clearly was a job rejection letter.
 "You needed that job and you were the best qualified," the announcer says.
 "But they had to give it to a minority because of a racial quota.
 Is that really fair?
 Harvey Gantt says it is.
-Gantt supports Ted Kennedy's racial quota law that makes the color of your skin more important than your qualifications."21 coast oil drilling, abortion, the role of the United States in the world, and the death penalty were affected by viewing campaign spots.29
+Gantt supports Ted Kennedy's racial quota law that makes the color of your skin more important than your qualifications."23